lurume84/bling-viewer/README.md

 C:\Program Files (x86)\Google\Chrome\Application\chrome.exe --user-data-dir=<path to viewer>.
 ```

-* Use Blink browser, another project WIP.
+* Use [Blink Desktop](https://github.com/lurume84/blink-desktop), another project WIP.
 This browser is a modified CEF that will automatically add Immedia servers to CORS headers.
 Additionally, this browser provides advanced functionality like automatic videos backup.